|Nutrition Facts (per serving)|

 Wash and dry the goose, like you would a chicken or turkey.
-Salt and pepper and sprinkle thyme inside the cavity, and fill with apple quarters and onions.
+Sprinkle a dash of salt, the pepper, and thyme inside the cavity and fill with apple quarters and onions.
 If they don’t all fit, you can cook them alongside the goose in a small, buttered dish.

 Mix 1 tablespoon salt with 1 cup of water and pour that into the bottom of the roasting pan.
 Place the roasting rack on top.
 Pierce the goose skin in several places to let the fat drip out as it cooks.